codingforeveryone/READMEs/JavaScript/array-methods-overview.md

 c;       // 10
 ```

-## Arrays and equality
+###Consequences of passing by value
+####Passing to functions
+**Beware!** It's very easy to create a bug in your code if you forget that an array you have passed to a function is actually passed by value: anything that you do to the array within the function will also modify the array outside the function.

+#### Checking equality

-An equality check on a reference type checks if the values point to the same reference, so an equality check on an array will check if the two refrences point to the same array object.
-It will not check if the contents of the arrays are the same.
+An equality check on a reference type checks if the values point to the same reference, so an equality check on an array will check if the two references point to the same array object.
+Two arrays can therefore hold the same value but not be evaluated as equal.

 ```javascript
 var a = [1, 2, 3];